arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ![Portenta Max Carrier Power Jack](assets/portentaMAXcarrier_power_distro.png)

+***Modems can be challenging to work with, so it is helpful to understand the software components involved to troubleshoot potential issues effectively.***

-***Modems may get stuck on certain occasions, so it is recommended that power be managed through software to allow modem rebooting when necessary.***
+Modems are complex devices, so it is recommended that the user knows each software component involved in order to troubleshoot potential issues.

 ## Mini PCI Express